xyr11/xtrike-bot/README.md

 - [x] Added filters when error needs to be sent in error logging channel or nah (c3580eb, b0c88f2)
 - [x] Removed last channel tracking (2d321c1)
 - [x] Added current time as fallback (44d469b)

+Statistics
+- [ ] Record statistics of the bot, like total number of commands, total number of messages, uptime, etc.

 ### 0.1.4
 Fixed bugs in `;image`, added the `;help` command, more settings in `.env`, better error logging